FIWARE/tutorials.IoT-over-IOTA/README.md

 IOTA positions itself as being an ideal distributed ledger for IoT due to its feeless nature and scalable distributed structure.
-Obviously when architecting any smart system, the developer needs to compromise between various factors such as price, speed, reliablity, security and so on.
+Obviously when architecting any smart system, the developer needs to compromise between various factors such as price, speed, reliability, security and so on.
 The previous MQTT tutorial was fast, but contained no security elements and was vunerable to malicious attack.
 An IOTA-based IoT system will automatically include secure logging of all events and therefore could be used to for charging customers on an event-by-event basis.